 The Master of Science (MS) degree in Government Organization and Leadership (GOAL) requires completion of 35 credit hours, an externship in Washington D.C. and a major paper.
 Thirteen (13) credit hours may be satisfied by courses taken for the Juris Doctor (JD) degree.
 Five (5) credit hours of GOAL courses may serve as credit toward the JD degree.
 The program includes a full-time externship at a government office in Washington, DC.
 While in DC, students take three classes, participate in conferences, networking events, and other opportunities as they arise.

-MS, Government Organization and Leadership course requirements (35 credits):
+Degree requirements (35 credits):